iodigital-com/io-technology/data/blog/take-control-over-your-ci-cd-process-with-github-actions-vercel.md

 Jobs are added by defining a line with `jobs:` which let you define a YAML specified list of jobs.
 In the above example you can see `Lint` on the next line, which is the ID of the first job we are going to define.
 Lastly you see a defined runner ([more info](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions#runners)): `runs-on: ubuntu-latest`, which in this case will run on the latest version of Ubuntu.

 First we need to checkout our repository source code on our machine with `actions/checkout`.
-Then we will install a specific node version on our runner, it uses the workflow environment variable we set earlier in the beginning of this file.
+Then we will install a specific Node.js version on our runner, it uses the workflow environment variable we set earlier in the beginning of this file.

 ### Matching Vercel requirements